The Research Basis for Equity-focused Teaching

-How do we know inclusive teaching is effective teaching?
+How do we know equity-focused teaching is effective teaching?

-At CRLT, we use “inclusive teaching” as an umbrella term to name a complex network of pedagogical issues and strategies.
-Drawing from a large body of research, much of it foundational scholarship on teaching and learning, we can feel confident that learning outcomes are improved when teachers:
+At CRLT, we use “equity-focused teaching” as an umbrella term to name a complex network of pedagogical issues and strategies.
+Drawing from a large body of research, much of it foundational scholarship on teaching and learning, we can feel confident that equity-focused teaching cultivates environments where students:

-The evidence basis for inclusive teaching in this sense includes research on:
+The evidence basis for equity-focused teaching in this sense includes research on:

 - the relation between classroom climate and student learning (as reviewed by Ambrose et al in chapter cited below)